 AUSTIN, Texas — It was one of the most bizarre crimes in local history.

-The mighty oak tree has carried the weight of history in the are for 600 years on a plot of land on Baylor Street in busy downtown Austin.
+The mighty oak tree has carried the weight of history in the area for 600 years, on a plot of land on Baylor Street in busy Downtown Austin.

 The Treaty Oak is so named because historians say treaties between Native American tribes and the Republic of Texas were signed underneath its towering branches so long ago.

 The experts ruled out oak wilt.
 Instead, it was something more sinister.
 A chemical analysis showed that a deadly herbicide had been poured around the tree.
-Arborists and botanists from around the country worked to save the tree, including installing a sprinkler system.
+Arborists and botanists from around the country worked to save it, including installing a sprinkler system.

 Television networks showed up to document the very unusual case of attempted murder.

 The answer came a few weeks later, when police arrested Paul Stedman Cullen, who told a friend he poisoned the tree.
-She went to the police, who had her wear a secret recording device to capture Cullen's confession.
+The friend went to the police, who had her wear a secret recording device to capture Cullen's confession.
 Police then charged him with criminal mischief.

 It wasn't clear whether the ritual was to win her back or to end Cullen's obsession with his counselor.
 He also told his friend that he hated trees anyway because he was forced to plant so many of them when he was in prison for a previous crime.

-Cullen changed his story at trial and said he didn't do it, but a jury found him guilty and sentenced him to nine years in prison, though he ended up only serving three.
+Cullen changed his story at trial and said he didn't do it, but a jury found him guilty and sentenced him to nine years in prison.
+He ended up only serving three.

 And as for all those efforts and all that money to save the tree?
 Success, although it still carries the scars from its near-death experience.